msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ![Export button](/docs/distribution/images/export.png)

 and the file will be downloaded.
 The export function will download all Outbound Shipments, not just the current page, if you have more than 20 of them.
-Shipments are exported using sort order selected in the table, though of course you could easily sort the list in Excel or whatever you open the .csv file with!

 ### Delete an Outbound Shipment